lantanagroup/OPA-FHIR-IG/input/pagecontent/downloads.md

-This page contains artifacts for technical actors (Data sources/Family Planning EHR developers, Data recipients/validators, etc.) who may desire to download and use the FHIR conformance artifacts and examples defined within this guide for development, implementation and validation activities within a specified environment.
+This page contains artifacts for technical actors (data sources/family Planning EHR developers, data recipients/validators, etc.) who may desire to download and use the FHIR conformance artifacts and examples defined within this guide for development, implementation and validation activities within a specified environment.

 **Full Implementation Guide**